Hi.

 You may have noticed that things look a little different around here.
 A reworking of the structure and content of this site was long overdue.

 In the process of redesigning, I made some profound changes to the content structure.
 The focus of the design is now much more heavily on the blog and less on Blue Hat Design as a web design company.
 Don’t get me wrong, I’m as focused as ever on the design company.
-However, I’m one guy (plus occasionally one of several amazing local designers and programmers) and when someone hires Blue Hat Design, they’re hiring me.
+However, I’m one guy (plus occasionally one of several amazing local designers and developers) and when someone hires Blue Hat Design, they’re hiring me.
 So one of the goals for the redesign is to create a much more cohesive and personal connection between myself, my clients and the web design community.
 Read more »